Low Tire Pressure Light but Tires Are Fine Issue: How To Fix

 Low Tire Pressure Light but Tires are Fine: How To Fix

-Now, when we’re well informed about the causes of low tire pressure light but tires are fine issue, let’s tackle this problem.
+Now, that we’re well informed about the causes of low tire pressure light but tires are a fine issue, let’s tackle this problem.

-You have the choice of resetting the TPMS yourself, or seek help from a professional.
+You have the choice of resetting the TPMS yourself or seeking help from a professional.
 But be aware that by law, any auto shop must resolve the issue before they let you drive away.
-So in the rare case that the troubleshooting and fixing is more time-consuming than expect, your car will be held hostage until the problem is fixed.
+So in the rare case that the troubleshooting and fixing are more time-consuming than expected, your car will be held hostage until the problem is fixed.

 Note: The position of this button may vary according to the brand and the car’s model.

-Next step in the process is to press the located button for three seconds.
-Once the light blinks for three times on the dashboard, this means the TPMS is reset.
-After this, turn off the engine and start it again after five seconds (from the time, light blinks).
+The next step in the process is to press the located button for three seconds.
+Once the light blinks three times on the dashboard, this means the TPMS is reset.
+After this, turn off the engine and start it again after five seconds (from the time, the light blinks).

 This would resolve the issue.
 But, it is important here to note that the process of resetting the TPMS may vary in accordance with the car model.
 Therefore, do consult the vehicle’s manual before heading for it.